Photo courtesy International Marketplace Coalition

 “A lot of empty big-box stores are just waiting for people… [and] a lot of these stores will donate [the space] if you ask them,” says Turner.
 “We were the smallest church in Greenville.
 It doesn’t mean you can’t achieve your dreams.”

-Valerie Vande Panne is a freelance journalist based in Cambridge, Massachusetts.
-Her work has appeared in Columbia Journalism Review, Politico, and The Boston Globe, among many other outlets.
-She is the former editor of Detroit’s alt-weekly, the Metro Times.
+Valerie Vande Panne is a Next City Equitable Cities Fellow and a freelance writer.
+She travels extensively throughout the United States.
+Her work has appeared in Bloomberg, Columbia Journalism Review, In These Times, and Politico, among many other outlets.
+She is a former news editor of High Times magazine, and the former editor-in-chief of Detroit's alt-weekly, the Metro Times.